-The estimated fair value of the Company's fixed price swap contracts and swaptions were based upon forward commodity prices based on quoted market prices, adjusted for differentials, and for the Company's swaptions, market implied volatilities of the underlying commodity were also evaluated.
+The estimated fair value of the Company's fixed price swap contracts were based upon forward commodity prices based on quoted market prices, adjusted for differentials.
 See Note 13 for further discussion of the Company's hedging activities.
 The estimated fair value of the Company's equity investment in Diamondback was based upon the public closing share price of Diamondback's common stock as of December 31, 2013.